Facial biometrics: how it is done and what its benefits are

 In recent years, facial biometrics has been gaining ground as a revolutionary technology, shaping the landscape of Safety and personal identification worldwide.
 In Brazil, as in several countries, this innovation has expanded rapidly, finding application in both the private and public sectors, and its impact is becoming increasingly evident.

-In the private sector, member have adopted facial biometrics as a robust tool to improve the reliability of their systems, providing safer access to sensitive information.
+In the private sector, companies have adopted facial biometrics as a robust tool to improve the reliability of their systems, providing safer access to sensitive information.
 Facial authentication has emerged as an effective alternative to traditional passwords and codes, significantly reducing the risks of fraud and security breaches.

 In the public sphere, the implementation of facial biometrics has proven to be fundamental on several fronts.
 In access control systems for government buildings, airports and critical facilities, the technology provides an additional layer of protection.
 Additionally, governments have explored facial biometrics in public security initiatives, facilitating the quick and accurate identification of individuals in public spaces.